 When you arrive in Edmonds you will once again be back in the world of traffic jams.
 Make your way back to the I-5 and southbound to Seattle, the final destination.
 If you did not spend time here before your road trip began then make sure you set aside a day or two to explore this city.

 The Seattle waterfront has lovely views of the surrounding bay and offers plenty of seafood restaurants.
 The Pike Place markets is great to visit also but can be very busy.
+If you're interested in seeing all of Seattle's most popular attractions, you can purchase a Seattle City Pass for $79 which includes entry to the Seattle Aquarium, Space Needle, a cruise on the harbor, Woodland Park Zoo, Museum of Pop Culture, Pacific Science Center and the Glass Garden.

 Start Planning Your Trip!